Tinkerforge/doc/en/source/Kits/ServerRoomMonitoring/ServerRoomMonitoring.rst

 Server Room Monitoring with Nagios or Icinga
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 `Icinga <https://www.icinga.org/>`__ and `Nagios <http://www.nagios.org/>`__
-are computer system monitoring tools, whereis Icinga is a fork of Nagios and is said to be backward compatible to Nagios.
-So we refering in the following examples to the Nagios API to be also compatible with Icinga.
+are computer system monitoring tools.
+Icinga is a fork of Nagios and is said to be backward compatible to Nagios.
+So we referring in the following examples to the Nagios API to be also compatible with Icinga.

 These monitoring tools use so called plugins, instantiated as services to